-WARNING!
-Petrol vapours are explosive.
+WARNING!Petrol vapours are explosive.
 Extreme caution must be exercised and these instructions must be followed when refuelling.
 The smell of petrol always means that there are petrol vapours in the boat.

-5.7.2 Other fuel burning systems (stove and heater)
+5.7.2 Other fuel burning systems (heater and stove)

-The boat is equipped with a stove which have a separate user manual.
-The fuel tank for the stove is located under the starboard side aft deck seat.
+If the boat is equipped with a heater or a stove it is necessary to ensure that their respective instruction manuals are stored on-board.
+The stove and the cabin heater (optional equipment) have separate user manuals and therefore they are not covered in this owner's manual.
+The fuel tank for the stove and the heater, if applicable is located under the larboard side aft seat.
 Use only good quality paraffin as fuel.
 Before you start to refill or replace the petrol tank you should turn off the stove and the cabin heater.
 When handling paraffin, do not use appliances or equipment that could cause sparks.
 Wipe up any spilled paraffin immediately.

-If the boat is equipped with a Wallas 1800 heater it has to be connected to the direct supply switch in the main switch panel.
+If the boat is equipped with a Wallas stove or heater it is always connected to the direct supply switch in the main switch panel.
 The direct supply shall never be switched off before the red combustion pilot lamp goes out (= aftercooling).
-If the boat is also equipped with a heater.it is necessary to ensure that its instruction manual are stored on-board.